 New Students: The entire Modified Housing/Dining Packet should be submitted to the Accessibility Resources Center by June 15 prior to the start of the Fall semester and by January 10 prior to the start of Spring semester.
 Any request received after the June 15 and January 10 deadlines will risk delay or substitution.

-For New and Returning Students: The entire Modified Housing/Dining Packet, including the Modified Dining Options Meeting Form, should be submitted to the Accessibility Resources Center by September 7 for the Fall semester and by January 27th for the Spring semester.
-Any requests received after the September 7th and January 27th deadlines will be tabled until the following semester.
+New Students: The entire Modified Housing/Dining Packet, including the Modified Dining Options Meeting Form, should be submitted to the Accessibility Resources Center by September 7 for the Fall semester and by January 27 for the Spring semester.
+Any requests received after the September 7 and January 27 deadlines will be tabled until the following semester.

 Meetings will be held to hear requests completed by the deadlines within 10 business days of the deadline, and students will be notified of the outcomes shortly thereafter.